All Episodes

 It is so great to be here, Buck.

-So you wrote a column recently, the U.S. Department of Clinton.
+So you wrote a column recently.

 Take us through how that is the case.

-Yeah, this is what's important over the last week is that we finally, finally, came to find out why Hillary Clinton had a private email server.
+Yeah, this is what's important over the last week is that we finally, finally came to find out why Hillary Clinton had a private email server.

 And that kind of got lost.